lucamug/elm-starter/README.md

 npm install
 ```

-Done!
+Done! `elm-starter` is installed.
+To start using it you must create your own git repository, add files and make a commit (example: `git init && git add . && git commit -m "initial commit"`).
 At this point, these are the available commands:

 ### `$ npm start`